zeldan/zeldan/README.md

 I'm Daniel Zelei, a software engineer specializing in Python, Rust, and Flutter (Dart), with a solid foundation in Java.
 As a Google Cloud Architect Certified professional, I have extensive experience in designing and implementing cloud-based solutions and modern web applications.
 My diverse skill set enables me to tackle complex problems and adapt to various technological environments efficiently.

-I am collaborating with others to dedicate increasing amounts of time to working with Rust.
-Together, we have consolidated our projects within the "rust-dd" organization.
-You can explore the **rust-dd** organization [here](https://github.com/rust-dd/).

 ## Technical Skills
 ![Rust](https://img.shields.io/badge/Rust-000000?style=flat-square&logo=rust&logoColor=white)